 - How long it takes to answer the survey

-Regardless of the size of your business, you can use surveys to collect customer feedback, get new registrations, and improve retention.
+Regardless of the size of your business, you can use surveys to learn about potential customers, research your product market fit, collect customer feedback or employee feedback, get new registrations, and improve retention.

 Surveys can help you gather valuable insights into critical aspects of your business.
-From brand awareness to customer responsiveness, effective surveys give you the data you need to stay ahead of the competition.
+From brand awareness to customer satisfaction, effective surveys give you the data you need to stay ahead of the competition.

 So, how should you use surveys for your market research?